OpenSkill/Datatable/docs/index.md

 # Introduction

+**PLEASE NOTE**: This package is currently under development and not production ready yet!

 OpenSkill/Datatable is a package for `laravel4` and `laravel5` as well as all other composer based projects that provides a server side handler for a number of javascript table plugins.

 Currently it supports the following frontend tables: